Code-Institute-Submissions/pawoods-project2/README.md

 3. Site administrator would expect:
    - To be able to receive feedback from casual and regular players alike.
    - To be able to easily update perameters.

-#### Current Features

-- Header and Footer

-- Start Screen

-- Game Screen

-- End Screen

-- Contact Screen

-#### Future Features

-Below are the features that I would like to add to this project in the future

-1. A leaderboard, keeping high scores for each difficulty to give players a goal to aim for when playing.

-2. A continuous play mode where completion of each level triggers the next level to begin with further card pairs added.

-3. A free play mode that removes the time limit to give a more casual and relaxing gaming experience.

 ### Wireframes